Hydroponics: Definition, Diagram, Flow Chart, Uses, Benefits

 • Nutrients are continuously cycled through in a thin film of water.

-• Roots are bathed constantly, promoting steady growth without roots going dry.
+• Roots are bathed constantly, promoting steady growth without roots becoming dry.

 • This system is suitable for growing plants like lettuce, spinach, and herbs.

-• Pumps must operate continuously; this is not suitable for cyclical operation.
-Plants will suffer damage.
+• This is not suitable for cyclical operation, plants will suffer damage.

 • Nutrient concentration in the solution and pH must be monitored constantly.